wp-plugins/wp-lister-for-ebay/readme.txt

 = What are the requirements to run WP-Lister? =

 WP-Lister requires a recent version of WordPress (3.3+) with WooCommerce, WP e-Commerce, MarketPress or Shopp installed.
-Your server needs to have cURL support and PHP 5.2 or better.
+Your server should run on Linux and have PHP 5.2 or better with cURL support.

+= Any plans to support windows servers? =

+This has been requested by less than 2% of our users so far, so it's not top priority.
+But if you need to run WP-Lister on windows and are willing to provide us with a development area for testing, we would gladly take care of fixing any issues.

 = I use products variations on my site but eBay doesn’t allow variations in the selected category.
 How can I find out in which categories variations are allowed? =